 GlamAmor was founded for the preservation, education, and curation of the HISTORY OF FASHION IN FILM and sharing how that legacy of iconic costume design continues to influence fashion today.
-It became my mission when, after more than 20 years of study, teaching the HISTORY OF FASHION IN FILM, and acting as an expert for everyone from Turner Classic Movies (TCM) to Elle Canada, I found that costume design was still surprisingly under-appreciated by both the classic cinema and fashion communities alike.
+It became my mission when, after more than 20 years of study, teaching the HISTORY OF FASHION IN FILM, and acting as an expert for everyone from Turner Classic Movies (TCM) to the Library of Congress, I found that costume design was still surprisingly under-appreciated by both the classic cinema and fashion communities alike.

 Among classic cinema fans, costume designers are often thought of last in a long line of artists involved with a production.
 The director, actor, writer, and cinematographer are among those who are highly regarded whereas the costume designer is not.
 Yet movies from the Golden Age of Hollywood are heralded for their style, and few recognize how much these films' longevity depends on their iconic costume design.